Digital Millennium Copyright Act

 Overview

-The Digital Millennium Copyright Act amends federal copyright law to provide certain liability protections for online service providers, including York College of Pennsylvania, when their computer systems or networks carry materials that violate (infringe) copyright law.
+The Digital Millennium Copyright Act (DMCA) amends federal copyright law to provide certain liability protections for online service providers, including York College of Pennsylvania (York College), when their computer systems or networks carry materials that violate (infringe) copyright law.
 To qualify for liability protection, the College is required to have a policy under which the computer accounts of users will be terminated if they repeatedly infringe the copyrighted works of others.

 Scope